-Buildings designed to comply with BB101 2006 may use openable windows as the sole source of ventilation, or they may additionally use a passive roof terminals or high level windows to encourage upward displacement ventilation.
+Buildings designed to comply with the 2006 edition of BB101 may use openable windows as the sole source of ventilation, or they may additionally use passive roof terminals or high level windows to encourage upward displacement ventilation.
 This concept has resulted in energy bills being significantly higher for naturally ventilated classrooms than was modelled, expected and budgeted for.
 This concept relies on incoming air being pre-heated by a radiator to above 16 degrees before being heated again by the heat loads generated by the occupants and equipment in the space.
 The net result of the additional heat imparted to the air is that flow rates are often increased to alleviate an overheating problem, thereby leading to very high heating bills.

 By utilising internal heat gains via mixing ventilation, space heating in a typical teaching space is only required when the external temperature is below 6 degrees, whereas a conventional displacement ventilation system in a classroom would still require heat input when the external temperature was 16 degrees.

-It may be a leap of faith for designers to accept that internal gains can be used as part of the heat loss calculations, but it is a tried and tested concept, and this is recognised in the BB101 consultation document “The heating system and heat emitters should be sized to provide heat for the incoming outdoor air based on a lower ventilation rate during start up”
+It may be a leap of faith for designers to accept that internal gains can be used as part of the heat loss calculations, but it is a tried and tested concept, and this was recognised in the BB101 consultation document “The heating system and heat emitters should be sized to provide heat for the incoming outdoor air based on a lower ventilation rate during start- up”

 When the classroom is unoccupied first thing in the morning, the CO2 levels are low, so ventilation is not required and the heating system only needs deal with the fabric loss.
 A well-designed mixing system which responds to CO2 and temperature levels in a room works well because the increase in ventilation requirement based on CO2 is correlated with an increase in internal gain (the heat emitted from people).

-Buildings designed to the old BB101 are often stuffy, as cold draughty conditions “frequently prevents windows from being opened in densely occupied classroom spaces with low-level air inlets” The EFA have therefore defined what a cold draught is, and stated that it should be avoided.
+Buildings designed to the BB101 2006 are often stuffy, as cold draughty conditions “frequently prevents windows from being opened in densely occupied classroom spaces with low-level air inlets” The EFA have therefore defined what a cold draught is, and stated that it should be avoided.

 “The design of ventilation and its control should provide mixing of ventilation air with room air to avoid cold draughts in the occupied zone”